Usmonov17/Usmonov17/README.md

-👋 Hi, I’m Muhammadqodir (@Usmonov17).
+👋 Hi, I’m Muhammadqodir.
 I’m a Frontend Developer with experience in Vue.js and a keen interest in learning new technologies.

 👀 I’m interested in web development, especially frontend frameworks like Vue.js and exploring new technologies.